livz/livz.github.io/_posts/2014-01-17-LSB-steganography-with-Python.md

 In this post we'll see how to do this ourselves step by step, using the mighty Python.
 We'll cover how to **encrypt and embed data**, the **extraction** and also basic **detection techniques**.

-I assume that since youre on this page you know what steganography is and have probably experimented different techniques and tools.
+I assume that since you're on this page you know what steganography is and have probably experimented different techniques and tools.
 If not, dont worry, Internet is full of resources.
 The project below is simple and extensible and should serve as